deebhikakumaran/TravelBud/README.md

 ## ⚡ Features

-- Personalized Itinerary Creation: Get custom travel plans based on your interests, budget, and schedule.
+- **Personalized Itinerary Creation**: Get custom travel plans based on your interests, budget, and schedule.
-- Live Travel Data: Access up-to-date information on flights, hotels, and attractions via the Amadeus API.
+- **Live Travel Data**: Access up-to-date information on flights, hotels, and attractions via the Amadeus API.
-- Real-Time Search: Fetch the latest destination insights and recommendations using the Tavily Search API.
+- **Real-Time Search**: Fetch the latest destination insights and recommendations using the Tavily Search API.
-- Conversational AI: Interact naturally with TravelBud, powered by ASI1 LLM and OpenAI API for rich, context-aware dialogue.
+- **Conversational AI**: Interact naturally with TravelBud, powered by ASI1 LLM and OpenAI API for rich, context-aware dialogue.
-- Chat Protocol: Seamless agent-to-agent communication.
+- **Chat Protocol**: Seamless agent-to-agent communication.
-- Multi-Agent Coordination: Sophisticated workflow management using LangGraph and uAgents for seamless, multi-step planning.
+- **Multi-Agent Coordination**: Sophisticated workflow management using LangGraph and uAgents for seamless, multi-step planning.
-- Privacy & Security: All communications and data are secured using the uAgents framework.
+- **Privacy & Security**: All communications and data are secured using the uAgents framework.
-- Hosting Platform: Agentverse deployment for decentralized operation
+- **Hosting Platform**: Agentverse deployment for decentralized operation

 ---